 Perhaps most unexpected of all was the geology section: not just the strokeable rocks but the chance to go into a blackened mini tent and watch crystals glow in the dark.
 Or possibly just the chance to sneak into an exciting dark tent.

-Either way, this proved hugely exciting for Minnie, especially having two older friends to play with this time.
+Either way, this proved hugely exciting for Minnie, especially as this time, she had two older friends to play with.
 The dinosaur trail and other activities are still there to help yourself, although there was so much to entertain we didn’t get chance, and the museum is free (donations welcome).